 Such an act is included in sex crime and can also be called rape.
-The Bureau of Justice Statistics (BJS) started two projects in order to identify and test the right methods to collect data on rape and sexual assault.
+The Bureau of Justice Statistics (BJS) started two projects to identify and test the proper methods to collect rape and sexual assault data.

 Interviews With Ron Hedding:

 - What Is Considered A Juvenile Sex Crime In California?

 - How And Where Do I Register As A Sex Offender After A Sex Crime Conviction In LA County?

 - Why Is It Important To Get An Attorney Involved Early In A Sex Crime Case?